Miakonn/MapViewer/DumpEdid/readme.txt

 ================

+* Version 1.07 - You can now add -a to the command-line in order to get only the active monitors.
+* Version 1.06 - The 'Active' status is now taken from the Registry (Control Subkey) when connecting a remote computer.
 * Version 1.05 - Added 'Active' field (Doesn't work on remote computer), which shows whether the monitor is active.
 * Version 1.02 - Added support for EDID Detailed Timing Descriptor, so